sportradar/SR_AVVPlayer_Android/README.md

 ### Handle orientation change
 In order for the AVVPlayer to continue playback through orientation changes you need to enable configChanges in the Activity that holds the player.

-**1. Add the following line to your activtiy in the AndroidManifest.xml**
+**1. Add the following line to your activity in the AndroidManifest.xml**
 ```xml
 <activity
     android:name=".YourPlayerActivity"